Video Monetization

 Why Do You Need to Start Video Podcasting?

-If you want to start video podcasting but are wondering if it’s worth it, there are a couple of reasons you should go for it.
+If you want to start a video podcast but are wondering if it’s worth it, there are a couple of reasons you should go for it.

-Some of the benefits of video podcasting include that it:
+Some of the benefits of video podcasting include:

 You’re also doing most of the work already.